JulianKemmerer/PipelineC/docs/pypeline_guide.md

 | `func_autofsm.fsm` | `AUTOFSM` | the underlying tag object — `func_autofsm.fsm.latency` reads the raw FSM's cycle count |
 | `func_autofsm.latency` | `int` | the wrapper's own latency, `fsm.latency + 1` |

-**Internally, a registered output.** A holding register latches the FSM's one-cycle pulse and a `busy` register tracks whether the FSM itself is occupied; `stream_in_if.ready` is asserted only when both are free.
+**Internally, exactly one registered output.** A holding register latches the FSM's combinational final-state pulse and a `busy` register tracks whether the FSM itself is occupied; raw AUTOFSM's own optional result bank is disabled, so the same payload is not registered twice. `stream_in_if.ready` is asserted only when both are free.
 This means the wrapper's latency and initiation interval are both `FSM.latency + 1` — one cycle more than the raw AUTOFSM contract, spent latching the pulse — but in exchange a stalled consumer (`stream_out_if.ready` low) never loses a result: it stays valid,